codybartfast/csv/ReadMe.md

 ### Conversion To Text

 `DateTime`: converts to text using the format `yyyy-MM-dd HH:mm`.
-(This format allows for time data to be included and is readable by most spreadsheet apps).
+(This format allows for the time to be included and is readable by most spreadsheet apps).

 The standard numeric types are converted by calling `.ToString(<culture>)` on the number.